 In short, she’s in control of today’s path-to-purchase.
 She can deftly perform product comparisons, including price checks, without the aid of an associate.
 She has a wealth of channels to choose from (and she does).
 And thanks to daily deal and promotional aggregators, she knows when and where to hit the “buy” button.

 But according to research, brands are struggling to pull together a compelling experience.
-Based on insights from consumer surveys, there has never been a greater opportunity to redefine the customer experience, across marketing, sales and service.
-All stats below are from the 2016 State of the Connected Customer Report and the 2016 Connected Shoppers Report.
+Based on insights from consumer surveys, there has never been a greater opportunity to redefine the retail customer experience, across marketing, sales and service.

 Everyday, innovative brands are redefining how they engage with today’s consumer, whether it’s personalizing every path-to-purchase, creating a seamless journey across all channels of engagement or providing faster, more convenient customer service.